PhilPalmer/lbf-hack-tutorial/README.md

 ![deploit logo](https://raw.githubusercontent.com/PhilPalmer/lbf-hack-tutorial/master/images/deploit.png)

-During this session you will learn how to scale the GATK pipeline you built in the previous session to run on the Cloud using the Deploit platform.
+**Main outcome: During this session you will learn how to scale the GATK pipeline you built in the previous session to run on the Cloud using the Deploit platform.**

 [Deploit](https://lifebit.ai/deploit) is a bioinformatics platform, developed by Lifebit, where you can run your analysis over the Cloud/AWS.